curv3d/curv/Review.md

 Deciding whether a*b is scalar or vector or matrix multiplication is a pain.
 Hand translating *.scad to *.curv is not easy, much more convenient if there was an OpenSCAD emulator.
 Can of worms, I know.
-    I'll add a +* b to compute dot and matrix product.

 a[0] -> a'0
 a[x-1] -> a'(x-1)
 a.x -> a'X
 This is weird.
+Alternative is:
+    a(0)
+    a(x-1)
+    a(X)
+    plus confusing reinterpretation of a[i] at the cost of changing or omitting module/shape customization syntax.

 Translating
     {